A peek into the Mailbag: What's next at Bradley and Mattis?

 This week's Kathy's #Mailbag already is stuffed.
 A sample of the many things to come:

-If the owners have plans for the property at 1201 N. Mattis Avenue, they’re keeping them close to the vest.
+If the owners have plans for the property at 1201 N. Mattis Ave., they’re keeping them close to the vest.

 The city’s planning and development director, Bruce Knight, said his department is not aware of any plans to redevelop the property, either.